SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Conclusion

 \section{Conclusion}

-We train \model to simultaneously learn different modalities of program semantics: Approximate Semantics via natural-language-to-code generation, Operational Semantics via output prediction, and Abstract Semantics by input prediction.
-We show that such semantics-oriented joint training cultivates a comprehensive understanding of program semantics — \model or \model-$S$ achieves SOTA performance, among all less-than-15B open-source models, in not only the code generation and execution prediction tasks themselves, but also downstream tasks that require deep knowledge of both natural language specifications and execution traces like debugging and self-refinement.
+We train \model to simultaneously learn different modalities of program semantics: Approximate, Symbolic, Operational, and Abstract.
+We show that such semantics-oriented joint training cultivates a comprehensive understanding of program semantics — \model or \model-$S$ achieves SOTA performance, among all less-than-15B open-source models, in not only the code generation and input/output prediction but also tasks that require deep knowledge of both source code and execution execution reasoning like debugging and self-refinement.